adamestok/InactivityTrap/README.md

 -Alarm message.

-The logInactivity() function will be called by Drosera nodes when the trap is triggered.
+The BalanceShiftReceiver() function will be called by Drosera nodes when the trap is triggered.
 ---

 # Deployment & Setup Instructions